Business etiquette guidelines

 - Stand up and shake hands when you meet/greet someone.

-- Call someone by his or her name and if you have forgotten ask them to remind you.
+- Call someone by his or her name and if you have forgotten ask the person to remind you.
 Prepare to re-introduce yourself when necessary.

-- Knock before you enter someone’s office and ask if they have time to speak with you.
+- Knock before you enter someone’s office and ask if they have time to speak with you or if another time could be arranged.
+(Don't ask if they're busy.
+Everyone is busy.
+That's a different question.)

 - Give your full attention to someone who has taken the time to seek you out in person.
 Phone calls and electronic communication can wait.